kubernetes/kops/docs/networking.md

 ## Switching between networking providers

-Switching between from `classic` and `kubenet` providers to a CNI provider is considered safe.
+Switching from `kubenet` providers to a CNI provider is considered safe.
 Just update the config and roll the cluster.

-It is also possible to switch between CNI providers, but this usually is a distruptive change.
-Kops will also not clean up any resources left behind by the previous CNI, _including_ then CNI daemonset.
+It is also possible to switch between CNI providers, but this usually is a disruptive change.
+Kops will also not clean up any resources left behind by the previous CNI, _including_ the CNI daemonset.